The aim [of Channel Five Children's Hour] should be childhood innocence tinged with sinister corruption. So think Andi Peters

 - The Strong Bad Email "For Kids" sees Strong Bad imagining himself hosting a kids show in which he challenges kids to find The Cheat.
 The problem is he doesn't show the kids a lot of respect, as we first see when he gives them an "F-minus-minus" because one of them said "Christopher Columbus" instead of "The Cheat".
 Immediately after, he gets increasingly frustrated when the kids try to tell him where The Cheat is hiding but only give vague answers like "He's over there!", leading him to start freaking out.

-- Total Drama's Chris McLean.
+- Total Drama's Chris McLean is a teenage show example.
 Unlike most examples, he's openly sadistic and cold-blooded as the host of a reality show full of teenagers.

 - Gabbo and his puppetteer, who briefly got Krusty kicked off the air in "Krusty Gets Cancelled"; Bart produced a film of Gabbo referring to the kids as "little S.O.B.s.", which didn't quite work — it actually caused a public outcry until Kent Brockman made the same flub while reporting the Gabbo story, everyone got angry at HIM, and instantly forgot about Gabbo.
 His ratings actually went up when all was said and done.
 (In the world of the Simpsons, it's true that the Viewers Are Goldfish.)